chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 -----------------------------------------------------
 In addition to the above methods, users can specify ``chef_license = 'accept'`` in their Chef Infra Client and Chef Infra Server config.
 On a workstation, this can be specified in ``~/.chef/config.rb`` or ``~/.chef/knife.rb``, and on a node, it can be specified in ``/etc/chef/client.rb``.
-This method of license acceptance is backwards-compatible to non-EULA versions of Chef Infra.
+This method of license acceptance is backwards-compatible to non-EULA versions of Chef Infra Client.

 Habitat
 -----------------------------------------------------
-The Habitat license can be accepted by setting either environment variables ``HAB_LICENSE=accept`` or ``HAB_LICENSE=accept-no-persist``, or by executing ``hab license accept``.
+The Habitat license can be accepted by setting the environment variable ``HAB_LICENSE=accept``, or by setting ``HAB_LICENSE=accept-no-persist`` or by executing ``hab license accept``.
 If neither of these are set, the first ``hab`` invocation will ask the user to accept the license through an interactive prompt.

-Note: This does not apply to packages installed using Habitat.
-In those cases, a Habitat configuration is set per package.
-Documentation for this is coming soon.
+This applies for accepting the Habitat license.
+Chef Software products are also distributed as Habitat packages.
+Client products distributed as Habitat packages (Chef Infra Client, InSpec, etc.) request license acceptance at product usage time.
+Whether they are installed as system packages or Habitat packages does not change the way users accept their license.

+Server products distributed as Habitat packages are ran using Habitat as a supervisor.
+There are currently two products distributed this way: Chef Automate and Chef Infra Server.
+See the below sections for information on how to accept the license for these products when they are distributed as habitat packages.

 Server Products
 =====================================================
-* Chef Server, which also contains
+* Chef Infra Server >= 13.0, which also contains
     * Push Jobs Server
-* Chef Automate
+* Chef Automate >= 2.0
+* Push Jobs Server >= 3.0
-* Supermarket
+* Supermarket >= 4.0

 Server products are typically installed and managed by some kind of process supervisor.
 Chef Software server products do not allow interactive license acceptance because process supervisors do not easily allow interactivity.